fotouhi-mostafa/My-JavaScript-Learning-Journey/Course - The Complete JavaScript/JS -  How JavaScript Works Behind the Scenes/JS-How-JavaScript-Works-Behind-the-Scenes.md

 **📝 Tip10: The event loop: JavaScript has a runtime model based on an event loop, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks.**

 **📝 Tip11: Execution Context: Environment in which a piece of JavaScript is executed.
 Stores all the necessary information for some code to be executed.
 There are two kinds of Execution Context in JavaScript: Global Execution Context (GEC) - Function Execution Context (FEC)**

+**📝 Tip12: Every execution context includes "variable environment", "scope chain" and "this keyword".
+The variable environment includes "let - const - var decelerations", "functions" and "arguments object". of course, "Arrow Functions" don't include "arguments object" and "this keyword".**

+**📝 Tip13: Scoping: How our programs variables are organized and accessed** **📝 Tip14: Lexical Scope: Scoping is controlled by placement of functions and blocks in the code** **📝 Tip15: Scope: Space or environment in which a certain variable is declared(variable environment in case of functions).
+There is global scope, function scope(local scope) and block scope**
+**📝 Tip16: Scope of variable: Region of our code where a certain variable can be accessed** **📝 Tip17: Variables declared in global scope are accessible everywhere** **📝 Tip18: Functions are also block scoped, only in strict mode** **📝 Tip17: Variables declared in block scope are accessible only inside block (let - const)**